xBimTeam/Xbim.IDS.Validator/Xbim.IDS.Validator.Extensions.COBie/Readme.md

 // optionally you can over-ride some behaviours var options = new VerificationOptions
 {
-    OutputFullEntity = true,            // Returns the full IFC entity in results, not just key PerformInPlaceSchemaUpgrade = true, // Update old IDS schemas to latest version PermittedIdsAuditStatuses = VerificationOptions.Relaxed,    // Silently ignore some IDS schema errors - just log the fault
+    OutputFullEntity = true,            // Returns the full COBie entity in results, not just key PerformInPlaceSchemaUpgrade = true, // Update old IDS schemas to latest version PermittedIdsAuditStatuses = VerificationOptions.Relaxed,    // Silently ignore some IDS schema errors - just log the fault
     AllowDerivedAttributes = true,   // Allow Derived attributes to be tested - IMPORTANT for COBie navigation between tables